Tips & Info -4- Candles & Wax Melts

 We recently went on a really fun hiking/photography/rock-hounding adventure near Opal Hill in Fruita, Colorado to help provide a few visual aids to show proper candle care.

-As you can see, Matt is lighting the candle with a lighter, or you can use a match.
+Light the candle with a lighter, or you can use a match.

 (Tip 3: Hold the flame steady until the wick catches with flame.)

-As shown in the picture above, the wax has started to melt, but hasn't reached the edge of the container yet.
 One of the biggest factors involved in burning candles to ensure a clean burn is making sure you have at least an hour to devote to burning.
 If the candle is NOT allowed to liquefy to the outer edge each time it is burned, it will form a tunnel down the center.
 However, if the candle is allowed 1-4 hours to burn, it will result in a super clean burn!

 (Tip 4: Burn each candle until it liquefies to the outer edge each time; usually at least 1 hour, no more than 4 hours at a time.)